 On Tuesday 27th February a group of Year 12 and 13 Politics students visited the Houses of Parliament.

-The group upon their arrival in London had a walking tour of some of the key sites including Trafalgar Square, The Mall, Buckingham Palace, St James’ Park, Horseguards, Downing Street and Parliament Square.
+Upon their arrival in London, the group had a walking tour of some of the key sites including Trafalgar Square, The Mall, Buckingham Palace, St James’ Park, Horseguards, Downing Street and Parliament Square.

 A tour of the Houses of Parliament followed and the group was able to see debates in both the Lords and Commons.

-The trip was a wonderful opportunity for students to experience the institutions about which they have spent so long studying.
+The trip provided a wonderful opportunity for students to see at first hand the institutions which they have spent so long studying.